umutdemirbas/Segmentation-from-Natural-Language-Expressions/README.md

 # Segmentation from Natural Language Expressions
-This repository contains the code for the following paper:
+This repository contains the senior design project for the courses EE 491 & 492 at Boğaziçi University, İstanbul.

+The code is based on the following paper:

 * R. Hu, M. Rohrbach, T. Darrell, *Segmentation from Natural Language Expressions*. in ECCV, 2016. ([PDF](http://arxiv.org/pdf/1603.06180))
 ```